To enroll as a graduate student at the University of Alabama School of Music, students must:

 Auditions occur in the studios and performing spaces of the Moody Music Building.

-For instrumentalists, the audition must include at least three works of contrasting style that exhibit musical and technical difficulty appropriate to college music study.
-For singers, the audition program must include several works (5-6 selections) which demonstrate an understanding of the classical vocal style (i.e., classical art songs and arias sung in a variety of styles and languages, including English.)
+The audition must include three works of contrasting style that exhibit musical and technical difficulty appropriate to graduatemusic study.
+For singers, the audition program should demonstrate the understanding of the classical vocal style (i.e., three art songs in the classical style with one (minimum) sung in a foreign language.)

 Basic Musicianship and Music History Exam